 It’s energy, not nourishment

 If you’re offering sweetened milk (which most of us do), you’ve fed them their calorie count for the day.
 Their body then rejects other food as it does not require more energy.
 There’s a difference between energy and nourishment, we must remember that.

 Although milk is an important source of nutrition, it needs to be timed.
 If not, you will have a fussy eater in your house.

 “I love eating roti with mamma, she tells me a story when I eat,” says four–year–old Jiya.

 Mom Bina explains that mealtime is when she gives her daughter 100% attention–”not that I’m not attentive at other times, but during eating, I’m totally available for her.”

 Bina says that her daughter likes the attention she gives.
 “I don’t protest or fret about spills.
 We laugh as I tell stories and feed her.”

 She’s trying to build a positive association with food.
 “We treat it like a picnic.
-Meal time is supposed to be our fun time.
+Mealtime is supposed to be a fun time.
 This makes her fuss less.
 She’s started eating better now,” Bina concedes.